Divided UN extends its mission in Libya till after elections

 The vote extended the current mission until Jan.
 31 to ensure the United Nations can continue supporting Libya’s transitional government.
 The Dec.
 24 elections aim to reunite the country after a decade of turmoil.

-The end-of January date also coincides with the end of U.N. special envoy Jan Kubis’s contract — a subject of a dispute between Western nations and Russia on where he should be based.
+The end-of January date also coincides with the end of U.N. special envoy Jan Kubis’ contract — a subject of a dispute between Western nations and Russia on where he should be based.
 Kubis currently works out of Geneva but a strategic review of the mission, known as UNSMIL, included having its chief relocate to Libya’s capital, Tripoli.
 The West strongly backed this, especially in the run-up to the elections, but Russia opposed.

 Earlier, the Security Council had extended UNSMIL’s mandate for only two weeks because of disputes between the West and Russia over the withdrawal of mercenaries, foreign fighters and foreign forces as demanded in an October 2020 cease-fire agreement between rival Libyan governments in the country’s east and west.